moisbo/slex/README.md

 ### Use

 - Modify config.js to add your own API keys
-- Compile code using browserify
+- Compile code in src/js directory using browserify `gulp`
-    `gulp`
 - And run with `npm start`